-Course Outcomes: ): Upon successful completion of the course, the students should be able to: CO1: Practice the process of management's four functions" planning, organizing, leading and controlling.
+CO1: Practise the process of management's four functions" planning, organising, leading and controlling.

-CO2: They will be able to bring effectiveness in an organization by making different plans and strategies.
+CO2: They will be able to bring effectiveness in an organisation by making different plans and strategies.

 CO3: Evaluate leadership styles to anticipate the consequences of each leadership style.